A Safe Gentle Space for Healing Bodies &

 -

-Lots of time and space to feel into what “safe enough” might be like again
+Lots of time and space to feel into what feels safe for you might be like again

 You don’t need to tell your story or “work on your trauma” in the session.
 The focus is simple: creating a calm, predictable, consent-led environment where your body can soften at its own pace.